About the Film

-This mostly verite-style documentary film attempts to show what it feels like to have Borderline Personality Disorder through the lived experience of one woman with the diagnosis.
-It also features top experts in the field such as Marsha Linehan (creator of DBT) and John Gunderson (original author of the BPD diagnosis).
+This documentary film attempts to show what it feels like to have Borderline Personality Disorder (BPD) through the lived experience of one woman with the diagnosis.
+It also features top experts in the field, such as Marsha Linehan (creator of Dialectical Behavior Therapy) and John Gunderson (original author of the BPD diagnosis).

 BPD is not an easy disorder, and if you've visited our YouTube channel BORDERLINERNOTES, you know we don't shy away from discomfort and difficult subject matter in the mental health field.

 The film – directed by someone with the BDP diagnosis – was shot over the course of several years in New York City, and played in festivals (BIG SKY, DOC NYC, etc.) in 2016.
 It is now available for purchase/rental directly from us, as we think it continues in 2022 to have great value for people with mental health diagnoses, their family and friends or people who are supporting or treating them, as well as audiences interested in character studies and/or psychology in general.